 The study also noted that pronatory acceleration (the speed and ultimately the force with which the foot pronates, or flattens, when we land) tends to be greater in the maximalist shoe than in the traditional shoe.
 This is similar to the older versions of stability shoes that had excessively wide heels.
 The higher off the ground you put a lever (in this case the foot), the more force it can generate.

-A related study noted that balance tends to better with minimalist shoes than maximalist shoes.
+A related study noted that balance tends to be slightly better with minimalist shoes than maximalist shoes.
 That should seem obvious, as the closer the foot is to the ground, and the more firm the contact, human balance performance goes up.
 Put someone up in the air on a big cushion and their balance deteriorates.
 We have been using tests and tools in the physical therapy world for decades that utilize this principle.

 One might deduce that heavier runners who strike hard, but are fairly “stable” or neutral in their amount of pronation, do best with maximalist shoes.
 That makes sense to me but we need to give the shoes a little more wear time in the running community and allow for more research to filter in.